Archduchess Marie Valerie of Austria: Marriage

 In Bad Ischl on 31 July 1890, Valerie married her third cousin Archduke Franz Salvator.
 They had met in 1886 at a ball, but Valerie waited several years to be sure that her feelings toward Franz Salvator were strong enough for a successful marriage.
 It was hoped by many at court that she would marry someone like the Crown Prince of Saxony, the Prince Royal of Portugal or Prince Alfons of Bavaria as she courted with him.
 Nonetheless, Empress Elisabeth declared that Valerie would be allowed to marry even a chimney sweep if she so desired (in contrast to her other children, who both had to make dynastic marriages).
 Valerie chose Franz Salvator, a relatively minor prince from the Tuscan branch of the Austrian imperial family who had no great wealth to offer, and Elisabeth, as promised, supported her favorite daughter.
 This caused a deep rift between Valerie and her siblings for a time, but eventually Rudolf reconciled with her when Valerie and Franz became engaged on Christmas 1888.
-However, the relationship between Valerie and Rudolph's wife Princess Stéphanie of Belgium remained cold even after Rudolf's death.
+However, the relationship between Valerie and Rudolf's wife Princess Stéphanie of Belgium remained cold even after Rudolf's death.

 Valerie's solemn renunciation of her rights to the Austrian throne, which was necessary for the marriage to proceed, took place on 16 July 1890 at the Hermesvilla.
 The young couple's festive wedding followed in the parish church of Bad Ischl on 31 July.
 The ceremony was conducted by the Bishop of Linz, Franz Maria Doppelbauer.
 Afterwards, Valerie and Franz honeymooned in Italy, Switzerland and Bavaria.